A guru tells me, “To know who you are, look at what you’re doing.”

 At the moment, I’m Mr. Garage Door Fixit, fulfilling a role my wife thinks too gender-specific for her taste.
 She considers dirty/mechanical things frustrating and bewildering.
 Compared to me, she lives in a world of perfection: Every challenge earns her an A+ or comes out 100%.
 If not she tosses it into the “Honey Do” Mr. Fixit basket.
 In her bubble, she only does flawless: The perfectly set dinner table, exquisite coiffed hair, and fingernails not only clean but shaped, colored, and gorgeous.

-In the beginning, it’s better to set the manual aside till the parts are in disarray and the project is a disaster.
+In the beginning, it’s better to set the manual aside till the parts are in disarray all over the floor and the project is a disaster.
 At that point, faced with calamity, the value of the manual is revealed as the essential source of knowledge that it really is.
 The manual can now lead you out of the quagmire and show how to complete the job.

 If the guru is correct and “I am what I do”, where does this leave me?
 A bull in a china shop?
 An enemy of perfection?
 Does this reveal that I’m a misguided and wrongheaded guy?
 Is it time to abandon all hope and call the professional overhead door man?